-- A. A student who attempts to obtain financial aid by fraud, will be suspended from financial aid for unsatisfactory conduct. - B. The college may report such instances to local law enforcement agencies, to the California Student Aid Commission, and/or to the Federal Government. - C. Restitution of any financial aid received in such manner will be required.
+- A student who attempts to obtain financial aid by fraudulent means will be suspended from financial aid for unsatisfactory conduct. - The college will report such instances to local law enforcement agencies, to the California Student Aid Commission, and to the Federal Government. - Restitution of any financial aid received in such manner will be required.